awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 1. In Amazon Athena click 'Show Edit Query' for ``kpi_instance_all``
 2. Remove *`product_cache_engine`* and remove the last *Group by* number
 3. Run query
-4. IF you are running from CLoudShell re-run the deploy command
+4. IF you are running from CloudShell re-run the deploy command
 5. Go to Amazon Quicksight
 6. Find the ``kpi_instance_all`` dataset
 7. Click on *'Edit Dataset'*